Functional Restricted Dorsiflexion (FRD)

 Functional Restricted Dorsiflexion can be categorized into two primary types:

-1. Static FRD: This occurs when the ankle’s dorsiflexion is limited due to structural issues like tight ligaments or muscle imbalances.
+1. Static FRD: This occurs when the ankle’s dorsiflexion is limited due to structural issues like tight or muscle imbalances.

 2. Dynamic FRD: Dynamic FRD is characterized by limitations in dorsiflexion during functional activities like walking or running.
 It is often caused by muscle weaknesses or coordination problems.